ulthiel/Champ/Readme.md

 ## Downloading and running

 You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.26).
+CHAMP comes along with a large database (~350MB) containing data about complex reflection groups and rational Cherednik algebras that is necessary for full functionality.
+This database is stored with [Git Large File Storage](https://git-lfs.github.com).
+So, to get CHAMP you can either:

-You can then download the [latest CHAMP release](https://github.com/ulthiel/champ/releases/latest) and start it by running ```./champ```. **Important:** for full functionality of CHAMP, you have to download the ReflectionGroups database from the [release assets](https://github.com/ulthiel/champ/releases/latest) as well and extract it in the ```DB``` directory of CHAMP.
+* Download the [latest release](https://github.com/ulthiel/champ/releases/latest) along with the ReflectionGroups database that you can find under the release assets.
+The database needs to be extracted in the ```DB``` directory of CHAMP.

-Alternatively, you can clone the git repository. **Important**: due to large binary files in the database, it is stored with [Git Large File Storage](https://git-lfs.github.com).
-You first have to install this extension as described in the link.
-Then you can do a ```git clone https://ulthiel.github.com/champ/``` as usual and this will also clone the database.
+* Clone the Git repository.
+To this end, you need to install the Git LFS extension first as described [here](https://git-lfs.github.com).
+Then you can do the usual ```git clone https://github.com/ulthiel/champ``` and the database will be cloned as well.

+You can then run CHAMP via ```./champ```.

 I advise to once run ```./selfcheck``` in the directory ```SelfCheck```.
-(The ReflectionGroups and G5_Verma selfcheck will take a bit of time but if the first few are fine, the rest should be fine as well).
+(The ReflectionGroups and G5_Verma selfcheck will take a bit of time).

 <a name="reflgroups"></a>

 ## Complex reflection groups

 Models for several complex reflection groups, their character tables, character names, models for irreducible representations, etc. is stored in the ReflectionGroups database.
-The data is taken from (and compatible with) J. Michel's [CHEVIE](https://webusers.imj-prg.fr/~jean.michel/chevie/chevie.html) package.
+The data is taken from (and compatible with) J. Michel's [CHEVIE](https://webusers.imj-prg.fr/~jean.michel/chevie/chevie.html) package from 2014 (there were some character label changes afterwards but this is not dramatic).
 The reason for using a database is that we need consistent labelings (of e.g. characters) that allow us to compare results with the literature.
 A general philosophy in CHAMP is that most objects (like groups) will have attributes (like CharacterTable) which are set by a similarly named procedure operating on the object (using the ~ operator).
 Usually, it is first checked whether the data exists in the database; if not, it will be computed in a consistent way.

 The following examples demonstrate how to use all functions around complex reflection groups: